 - To filter your results, click Stops, Airlines, Times or More.

-- Click Sort by to re-order flights.
-You can see results by Best Flights (a default order that gives you the best trade-off between price and convenience, based on factors such as duration, number of stops and airport changes during layovers), Price, Duration and Departure Time.
+- To reorder flights, click Sort by .
+You can see results by Best Flights (a default order that gives you the best trade-off between price and convenience, based on factors such as duration, number of stops and airport changes during layovers), Price, Duration and Departure time.